ros2-realtime-demo/pendulum/README.md

 #### Managed nodes

-The main nodes used in the demo `/pendulum_controller` and `/pendulum_driver` are [managed nodes](https://design.ros2.org/articles/node_lifecycle.html).
+Thmain nodes used in the demo `/pendulum_controller` and `/pendulum_driver` are [managed nodes](https://design.ros2.org/articles/node_lifecycle.html).
 That is, they inherit from a Lifecycle node and it is posible to control the node state.

 ![lifecycle_rt](docs/images/node_lifecycle_rt.png)